 Layer up Tuesday!
 A chilly start leads to a pleasant afternoon

-Monday afternoon brought plenty of sunshine and a pleasant feel to the Brazos Valley.
-If you’re headed out for any evening plans, grab the extra layer as temperatures will cool down quickly after sunset.
-Dry air in place combined with clear skies will allow temperatures to dip down into the low 40s with a few upper 30s possible Tuesday morning.
-Like Monday, some may find a bit of frost to scrape off the windshield for the morning commute.

-You’ll start the day off with the jacket, but will be able to do without it by Tuesday afternoon as temperatures quickly warm into the mid 70s.
-We’ll likely continue this layering pattern over the next few days as dry air remains in place.
-Moderate fire danger still holds across the area through midweek, so plan on steering clear of any outdoor activities that may produce a spark or open flame.
+Another day with a calm chill and perhaps a quick visit from Jack Frost, but we will recover very nicely this afternoon.
+Morning temps in the 30s and 40s give way to the mid 70s by the afternoon with plenty of sunshine.
+Moderate fire danger still holds across the area through midweek, so plan on steering clear of any outdoor activities that may produce a spark or open flame until later this week as humidity increases.

 A southeasterly breeze pumps in a bit more gulf moisture by the back half of the week.
-Combine that with a pattern change and resulting cold front early next week, and decent rain chances are back in the forecast as we head into our turkey week.
+That will bring morning lows on the more mild side, but you can probably get away with wearing a jacket through the end of the week, at least in the morning.
+Starting Friday, a stray shower or storm will be possible in the afternoon ahead of our next storm system, but doesn’t look overly likely until we get to Sunday.
+With our next front, scattered showers and a couple storms look likely to finish the weekend, where we could stumble into a more damp pattern ahead of Thanksgiving.
+Still plenty to iron out, but a hopeful sign headed closer to the holiday.

 Tuesday.
 Sunny.
 High: 75.
 Wind: ENE 5-10 mph.